-Parents who wish to send a snack to the homeroom to share in honor of a student's birthday are welcome to do so, by notifying the teacher ahead of time and by choosing a non-allergy item from the list below.
+Parents who wish to send a snack to the homeroom to share in honor of a student's birthday are welcome to do so, by notifying the teacher ahead of time and choosing a non-allergy.
 Please be especially careful of food items that contain peanuts since they are a common food allergy in our community.
 Parents of students with summer birthdays are invited to coordinate with the teacher in order to select a school day for this observance.

 Recommended treats include: